derMonarch/bitcoin-price-checker/README.md

 The service exposes a REST API with the route /api/v1/ltp

 **Current Handlers**

-Currently there is one handler handling a GET request to /api/v1/ltp Supported currency pairs are BTC/EUR BTC/CHF BTC/USD
+Currently, there is one handler handling a GET request to /api/v1/ltp Supported currency pairs are BTC/EUR BTC/CHF BTC/USD

 You can either: